microsoft/nnscaler/README.md

 ## 🚀 Evaluate *Real-World Parallelization*

 ### 🎯 Goal
-To demonstrate Verdict’s practicality and time cost, we experiment on verifying execution plans for LLaMA3 (8B/70B/405B) and DeepSeek-V3 (16B/236B/671B) models under various real-world parallelization setup.
+(Paper §8.1) To demonstrate Verdict’s practicality and time cost, we experiment on verifying execution plans for LLaMA3 (8B/70B/405B) and DeepSeek-V3 (16B/236B/671B) models under various real-world parallelization setup.
 There are total 6 runs.
 Parallelizaion scheme listed below.

 ### ⏳ Estimated Completion Time
 As these plans corresponds to real-world large scale training, involving up to 8192 GPUs, their verification time can be costly.
 Estimated time is listed below.
 (L1-L3 and D1-D2 will use 30 workers for stage-parallel execution.
 D3 will use 10 workers due to memory constraints.)